akghani/akghani.github.io/content/home/experience.md

     date_start: '2017-10-01'
     date_end: '2022-08-31'
     description: |2-
-        I have worked mainly on two projects, [MGWK](https://www.alessandrobramucci.com/project/mgwk/) and [WIPOSIM](https://www.alessandrobramucci.com/project/wiposim/), where we have developed economic policy simulators for educational purposes using R and RStudio.
+      I have worked mainly on two projects, [MGWK](https://www.alessandrobramucci.com/project/mgwk/), short for the German *Modelltheoretische Grundlagen wirtschaftspolitischer Kontroversen*, and [WIPOSIM](https://www.alessandrobramucci.com/project/wiposim/) - The economic policy simulator.
+Goal of the two project was to teach Macroeconomics in an interactive and engaging way using some simple simulations.
+Both projects have been developed entirely in R/RStudio and numerous other packages (shiny, plotly, bookdown, etc.).

       My responsibilities included:
       * Programming of the simulators in R Shiny
-        * Drafting of explanatory texts for the simulations
+      * Writing the explanatory texts for the simulations
-        * Editorial work on the text using the bookdown package
+      * Editorial work on the text using the bookdown package for the HTML and LaTex version

   - title: Lecturer
     company: Berlin School of Economics and Law (HWR Berlin)